Johan-George/googlesolutions/README.md

 This Project is called Scripting Siege.
 A code-block based programming system to help users learn to code using a gamified and competitive learning enviroment.

-To run this project, open the html file inside the `dist/` folder, or you can open the development server using the Angular instructions generated below.
+To run this project, follow the following steps:

+### Windows

+1. Download and install Nodejs at `https://nodejs.org/en/` (Use the recomended release)

+2. Download this project by cloning the repo or downloading as a zip and extracting that zip.

+3. Open Command-Prompt and navigate to the inside of the directory of this project

+4. Run the command `npm install` in the Command-Prompt

+5. Run the command `ng serve` to start the development server

+6. In your browser, go to `http://localhost:4200/`

 ## Angular Information